VASH PROGRAM – VETERANS AFFAIRS SUPPORTIVE HOUSING FOR VETERANS

 Starting with their local VA or HUD office, veterans or their families should

-To decide eligibility, the VA evaluates the circumstances of the veteran or family.
+To decide eligibility, the VA evaluates the circumstances of the veteran or

 Step 2: Submit Required Documentation